-We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experentially, and more.
+We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experientially, and more.
 We know that travel costs can be a hardship, and offer this scholarship as a way to help mitigate that.

 If you receive a scholarship, you will not have to purchase a ticket.

+We’re able to offer $500 scholarships at this time.
 Luckily, Minneapolis is a relatively cheap city once you arrive.
 Also, this entire site is a GitHub pages repo, so if you say, wanted to add a link to a room-share board, you could go right ahead and do that.
 Or, you can email with any suggestions.